webit-de/typo3-typo3_console_cleartempfiles/README.md

 Usage
 -----

+Run `./vendor/bin/typo3cms` to see a list of available tasks below the »tempfiles« key.

-To empty the »typo3temp« folder:
+E.g. to empty the »typo3temp« folder:

     ./vendor/bin/typo3cms tempfiles:emptytypo3temp